cacttus/Loft/notes.md

     We need to put the contextmenu on the Gui2d, there is no other way, other than destroying the current order of the UI automatic PickRoot

+ //Removing grow/shrink - it makes layout harder and html does not do it, instead width=100%
+ //position:absolute/relative
+ //bottom: set this - top r l - shrink
+ //
+ // NO i think rels should be fixed size.
+NO variable size for rels. too complex.
+ //    remove grow, w/h= 100%
+ // by default width = 100%, no grow
+ //    width not specified - width = 100%
+ //
+ //We can actually do this in one sweep.
+ //2 basic ideas:
+ //  fixed parent: (root = screen) - determines max size of auto sized children
+ //  fixed child: text element - determine MIN size of container (added up)
+ //
+ //input: screen boundary (superclip)
+ //1 calc superclip
+ //  sizemode   shrink: if parent clip mode is shrink, then max wh would be it's parent max wh, up to the "fixed root"
+ //             grow: maxwh is parent max wh however
+ //             fixed: fixed
+ //
+ //2 plop rels (expand clip/render quads)
+ //3 iterate rels recursive
+ //  default w/h is 100% of parent, can be "auto"
+ //3.2 clamp by min/max wh of rel, and max wh of superclip
+ //3.3 expand clipquad & renderquad max = superclip
+ //4 iterate stats recursive
+ //4.1 expand stats (calc min w/h of stats based on Max(sum of stat+rel element Min W/Hs, Min w/h))
+ //    default width: 100% defalt height: shrink
+ //5 Add min w/h for stats
+ //6 Layout stats (position them)
+ //6.1 Expand clipquad and renderquad while laying out - max = superclip
+ //7 Layout floats
+ //7.1 expand clipquad only